 Payroll is something that all companies with employees will need to deal with.
 The bigger the company, the more complex the payroll becomes.
-That is why many businesses now outsource their payroll to experts who can handle it for them and make sure they cover all their legal requirements.
+That is why many businesses now outsource their payroll to experts who can handle it for them and make sure they cover all their legal requirements and then avoid payroll mistakes.
 But how do payroll services work?

 What falls under payroll services?